ZiweiTANG0/BollingerMACD_Quantitative_Investment/README.md

 | Max drawdown | −11.45% | — |
 | Win rate | 47.95% | — |

+> The strategy "beats" a benchmark that lost money over the period, but +4.37%
+> over roughly five years is essentially flat — which is exactly why the numbers
+> need to be tested, not celebrated.

 ## Statistical validation — honest findings